sipgate-io/sipgateio-outgoingcall-python/README.md

 username = 'YOUR_EMAIL'
 password = 'YOUR_PASSWORD'

-deviceId = 'YOUR_SIPGATE_DEVICE_EXTENSION'
+device_id = 'YOUR_SIPGATE_DEVICE_EXTENSION'
 caller = 'DIALING_DEVICE';

 callee = 'YOUR_RECIPIENT_PHONE_NUMBER'
-callerId = 'DISPLAYED_CALLER_NUMBER'
+caller_id = 'DISPLAYED_CALLER_NUMBER'
 ```

-The `deviceId` uniquely identifies the phone extension which establishes the phone connection,
+The `device_id` uniquely identifies the phone extension which establishes the phone connection,
 this variable is needed only when the `caller` is a phone number and not a device extension.
 Further explanation is given in the section [Web Phone Extensions](#web-phone-extensions).
-Nevertheless you can still use both as device extension, but in this case the `deviceId` will be ignored.
+Nevertheless you can still use both as device extension, but in this case the `device_id` will be ignored.

-Use `callee` and `callerId` to set the recipient phone number and the displayed caller number respectively.
+Use `callee` and `caller_id` to set the recipient phone number and the displayed caller number respectively.

 Run the application: